UM-PEPL/HallThruster.jl/docs/src/explanation/numerics.md

     \sigma = \frac{u_i \Delta t}{\Delta x} < 1
 ```

 Using a maximum ion velocity of 22000 m/s, a domain length of 0.05m and 200 cells, results in ``\Delta t \leq 1.2 \times 10^{-8}`` s.
 In practice, it needs to be a bit lower in order to handle transients as the solution oscillates.
 This restriction is valid for the continuity and isothermal euler equations.
-Information on setting `dt` and selecting the integration scheme can be found in the [Tutorial](@ref tutorial_md).

 In most cases, it is better to let HallThruster.jl handle timestepping automatically using its adaptive timestepping option.
 If adaptive timestepping is enabled, the user-defined timestep is ignored in favor of a timestep based on the minimum of three conditions and a user-supplied CFL number.
 Mathematically the timstep is choosen as: